awsdocs/amazon-elasticache-docs/doc_source/redis/in-transit-encryption.md

 ### Enabling in\-transit encryption using the AWS API<a name="in-transit-encryption-enable-api"></a>

-To enable in\-transit encryption when creating a Redis replication group using the ElastiCache API, set the parameter `TransitEncryptionEnabled` to `true` with either `CreateCacheCluster` for a single node Redis replication group, or `CreateReplicationGroup` for a replication group with read replicas\.
+To enable in\-transit encryption when creating a Redis replication group using the ElastiCache API, set the parameter `TransitEncryptionEnabled` to `true` with either `CreateReplicationGroup` for a single node Redis replication group, or `CreateReplicationGroup` for a replication group with read replicas\.

 #### Enabling in\-transit encryption on a cluster for Redis \(Cluster Mode Disabled\) \(API\)<a name="in-transit-encryption-enable-api-redis-classic-rg"></a>